-This summer we are also offering the Zen Kitchen Apprenticeship Program for those interested in the culinary arts.
-It provides the opportunity to focus on the art of vegetarian cooking while engaging in Zen practice with the Tassajara community.
+This summer we are also offering the Zen Kitchen Apprenticeship Program , which provides the opportunity to learn about vegetarian cooking while engaging in Zen practice with the Tassajara community.

 For all students, the daily schedule includes a one-hour period of zazen every morning at 5:50 and a 40-minute period in the evening at 8:40.
 There are also two daily services of chanting scriptures and bowing.
 Work is approximately six-and-a-half hours per day for four days, followed by a day off.
 All students are asked to make a commitment to completely follow this basic schedule.
 An additional three periods of optional informal zazen and an optional noon service are available daily.
 Regular lectures and classes on Buddhism are offered, in addition to the opportunity for private meetings with teachers about your meditation and work practice.
 If you are here for more than one month, you will meet regularly with a practice leader.

 Our work during the summer focuses on taking care of our summer guests and the maintenance of the monastery.
 There are several work crews, including the kitchen, dining room, cabin crew, shop, office, garden, and bathhouse.
 Please let us know of any relevant work skills and any physical restrictions that might limit your ability to work.
 We are happy to hear your preferences but ask that you be flexible in adapting to the community’s needs.